elixirgardens1/listings_new/README.md

 JavaScript/jQuery allows calculated values to update in real time when editable values are modified.

+The following 9 fields have editable text inputs:
+* Product Name
+* Packaging Band
+* Courier
+* Cost Per Unit
+* Lowest variation Weight
+* Variation
+* Previous Price (£)
+* New Price (£)
+* Advertising %

-The `edit comps & ids` buttons display a modal popup:
+However, `COMP & IDs` can also be edited by clicking an item's `edit comps & ids` button to display a modal popup.

 ![Image of edit_comps_and_ids](docs/img/edit_comps_and_ids.png)